akolotov007/obsidian_notes/Leanring_Vault/Study Notes/Personal/The Learning System Notes.md

 	- once done, reopen source and compare what you wrote down to the text
 - it is an effective method for 2 reasons:
 	1. You are actively organizing info inside your brain and reducing the interference between various memories.
-	2. Your are stimulating exam conditions.
+	2. Your are stimulating exam conditions
 		- in higher ed, you'll be asked inference based questions that require you to gather all related info in order to solve the question